stephaniechallita/dsl/README.md

 }

 let void square(){
-    Forward 30 cm
+    Forward 30 in cm
     Clock 90
-    Forward 300 mm
+    Forward 300 in mm
     Clock 90
-    Forward 30 cm
+    Forward 30 in cm
     Clock 90
-    Forward 300 mm
+    Forward 300 in mm
     Clock 90
 }
 ```

 The above program, when executed, should set the speed of the robot and then perform 5 time (loop) a square pattern movement (square function).

 The robot used for this lab has four wheels with individual motors, and an ultrasound sensor which can be used to measure distance to an object in front.
-We expect your language to mostly follow the imperative programming paradigm, with basic arithmetics and commands for the robot.
+We expect your language to mostly follow the imperative programming paradigm, with basic arithmetic and commands for the robot.

+## Evaluation

+These labs are split in three parts corresponding to the three main aspects of DSLs implementation: abstract syntax, concrete syntax and semantics.

+The lab sessions for this course will consist in the realization of these aspects.
+After each major step, you will need to showcase your work to your lab teacher through a small demonstration, which will be used to grade you.
+You can only move onto the next step once the teacher has validated the current part.

+A final evaluation of your work will be done at the end, based on your code.
+This code should be pushed to a GitLab/GitHub repository, and the link sent to your lab teacher.

+To encourage you to finish completely at least one of the two possible semantics, yet exploring both compilation and interpretation, you will have to choose a major and a minor semantics.
+This choice should be clearly stated in the README file of the git repository.

+The evaluation grid is the following:
+- Abstract syntax : 5
+- Concrete Syntax : 5
+- Semantics : 10
+    * Major : 7
+    * Minor : 3

+The **deadline** for the project is the ___26/05/2024 at 23:59___.
+Commits after this date will be ignored.

 ## Part 1 - Domain modeling: definition of the language's metamodel with Ecore